Real life experience is the most important factor in developing your skills.

 Third Wednesday: Student Clinic.

 For these sessions, you will begin paired up with another student to practice both as the clinician as well as the client.
-You'll perform full intakes and consultations independently - but you're not alone!
-Faculty will be present and at any time, you can call for a "Time Out" - to gather your thoughts, to brainstorm ideas, or even just to get a hint if you're stuck!
+You'll perform full intakes and consultations independently with a faculty observer, and at any time, you can call for a "Time Out" - to gather your thoughts, to brainstorm ideas, or even just to get a hint if you're stuck!
 This way, you start into this work knowing that you're under no pressure.
 You can ease into each part of the practice knowing that you can pause for a moment at any time, and feeling the confidence of support right by your side!

 Fourth Wednesday: Clinical Roundtable.